MercuryKTgithub/KU_BC_Group-Project_Name-XYZ/README.md

   Clone repository and run npm install at root of file to install all dependencies.

   ## Usage
   Create an account to login and begin customizing a custom cake to your liking.
-Stop by the gallery to see the sample cakes that our customers have ordered and leave comments on some of your favorites.
+Stop by the gallery to see the sample cakes that our customers have ordered or the lines of cakes we've made as catalog cake-models.
+Customers can leave comments, special request to further personalize their cakes and come back for more inputs, or they can just check out the cake upon its creation.

   ## License
   ![badmath](https://img.shields.io/npm/l/open)